SOCCER-Project-DEP/vulnman-ansible/README.md

 1. The Ansible playbook installs all necessary dependencies on the target machine.
 2. You run domain_dicovery, which takes a **target** domain and tries to find as many subdomains/IP addresses and their ports as possible.
 3. You run nuclei-scheduled, which takes a **config file** and scans all the subdomains/IP addresses and their ports for vulnerabilities.
 4. The results are stored in a PostgreSQL database.
 You can view them using `psql` or any other PostgreSQL client.
-Optionally, you can send the results to GitLab repository, which will create issues for each finding.
+Optionally, you can send the results to the GitLab repository, which will create issues for each finding.
 The tool handles duplicate issues.

 ## Requirements

 Ansible is meant to run on clean Ubuntu and other distributions have not been tested.
-This Ansible is directly dependent on APT package manager and will not work on other package managers.
+This Ansible depends on the APT package manager and will not work on other package managers.

-If you do not have clean Ubuntu machine, you can use Vagrant to create one using VirtualBox.
+If you do not have a clean Ubuntu machine, you can use Vagrant to create one using VirtualBox.

 ```bash
 # Install VirtualBox and Vagrant